Convergence of Invariant Graph Networks

 In the example of \Cref{fig-app:partition}, this corresponds to averaging over axis $\{\{1, 2\}\}$ , reducing 2-tensor (indexed by axis $\{1,2\}$ and $\{3\}$) to 1-tensor (indexed by axis $\{3\}$).
 The normalization factor in the discrete case is $n^{|S_1|}$.
 We denote the tensor after reduction as $\xred$.

 As the second step performs tensor order reduction, we end up with a tensor $\xred$ of order $|S_2|$.
-Last two steps specify how to fill in the output tensor $Y$ with $\xred$.
-To fill in $Y$, we will first align $\xred$ with $Y_{\gamma}$, a subtensor of $Y$, on $\Pi_3$ and then replicate $Y_{\gamma}$ on $\Pi_4$, resulting in $\yrep$, a sub-tensor of $Y$.
+The next two steps will describe how to fill in the output tensor $Y$ using $\xred$.
+To fill in $Y$, we will first align $\xred$ with $Y_{\gamma}$, a subtensor of $Y$, in the third step.
+We then replicate $Y_{\gamma}$ on $\Pi_4$ in the fourth step, resulting in $\yrep$, a sub-tensor of $Y$.
 Finally, we fill all entries of $Y$ outside the subtensor $Y_\gamma$ to be zero.